12 October 2023

 10.45am: Welcome and introductions

-From Helen Goulden OBE, Chief Executive at The Young Foundation, and Alex Beer, Programme Head of Welfare at Nuffield Foundation.
+From Emily Morrison, Interim Director of the Institute for Community Studies at The Young Foundation, and Alex Beer, Programme Head of Welfare at Nuffield Foundation.

-11.20am: Report launch: Family and community vulnerabilities in the transition to net zero sharing research findings and national policy recommendations from our two-year programme of work.
+11am: Report preview: Family and community vulnerabilities in the transition to net zero.
+Tania Carregha, Evidence Manager at the Institute for Community Studies, will share research findings and national policy recommendations from our two-year programme of work.

 How can national policy better support household, community and place participation in the UK’s journey to net zero, for a more just transition?

-Delegates will have the opportunity to participate in a live Q&A.
+12.20: Q&A Delegates will have the opportunity to participate in a live question and answer session.

 Afternoon sessions: regional policy focus

-2.20pm: Report launch: Family and community vulnerabilities in the transition to net zero sharing the programme’s regional findings, place-based approach, and new Index of Readiness.
+2.30pm: Report preview: Family and community vulnerabilities in the transition to net zero sharing the programme’s regional findings, place-based approach, and upcoming Index of Net Zero Readiness.

 A place-based, person-centred approach for a just transition to net zero: whose role is it anyway?

-Delegates will have the opportunity to participate in a live Q&A.
+3.50pm: Q&A Delegates will have the opportunity to participate in a live question and answer

 The Institute for Community Studies is a research and evidence centre with people at its heart.
 Powered by the not-for-profit organisation, The Young Foundation, we work to influence positive change, bridging the gap between communities, research, and policymaking.
 This work has been carried out in partnership with University of Leeds, University of York and Trinity College Dublin.